Are you looking for an insider’s adventure travel guide for the best outdoor activities in Cairns?

-Cairns is known as the gateway to the Great Barrier Reef and it would be impossible to visit the city without hopping aboard a boat to see first-hand the beauty of the world’s most extensive coral reef eco system.
-For the adventurous traveller the only way to experience the reef is to join one of the liveaboard dive boats that take guests out to the best dive sites on the reef.
+Cairns is known as the gateway to the Great Barrier Reef, and it would be impossible to visit the city without hopping aboard a boat to see first-hand the beauty of the world’s most extensive coral reef ecosystem.
+The only way to experience the reef for the adventurous traveler is to join one of the liveaboard dive boats that take guests out to the best dive sites on the reef.

-If you’re a more experienced diver or wish to gain experience fast join Mike Ball’s 7 day Coral Sea Safari and see the best of the Great Barrier Reef as well as the epic shark dive 150km from the shore at Osprey Reef.
-This five star liveaboard is world renowned for ensuring you see the best the reef has to offer.
+If you’re a more experienced diver or wish to gain experience fast, join Mike Ball’s seven day Coral Sea Safari and see the best of the Great Barrier Reef as well as the epic shark dive 150km from the shore at Osprey Reef.
+This five-star liveaboard is world-renowned for ensuring you see the best the reef has to offer.

 Jump in at the Cod Hole and dive with fish the same size as you!

-Brush up on your macro photography skills at Steve Bommie where you’ll spot nudibranchs, frog fish and sea horses.
+Brush up on your macro photography skills at Steve Bommie where you’ll spot nudibranchs, frogfish, and sea horses.
 You’ll need nerves of steel for the shark feed dive out at Osprey Reef.
-Descending to fifteen metres your heart will race as you watch their shadows appear from below anticipating a meal.
-As they frenzy around you’ll need a steady hand to take a photo as they swim inches from your mask.
-In our opinion this trip is the only way to literally submerse yourself in an unforgettable Great Barrier Reef adventure.
+Descending to fifteen metres, your heart will race as you watch their shadows appear from below, anticipating a meal.
+As they frenzy around, you’ll need a steady hand to take a photo as they swim inches from your mask.
+In our opinion, this trip is the only way to submerge yourself in an unforgettable Great Barrier Reef adventure.

 Getting to the Great Barrier Reef

-Mike Ball offers three, four and seven night trips.
-Note that you must opt for either the four or seven day trip to experience the shark feed.
-Prices start at $1600 AUD for the three night trip but cheaper rates can be negotiated a week before departure.
+Mike Ball offers three, four, and seven-night trips.
+You must opt for the four or seven-day trip to experience the shark feed.
+Prices start at AUD 1600 for the three-night trip, but cheaper rates can be negotiated a week before departure.

 White Water Rafting

-For adrenaline junkies the opportunity to get off the beaten track and onto some white water is always met with enthusiasm.
-The run off from the rainforest and mountain ranges that surround Cairns provides a number of great stretches of river to explore.
+For adrenaline junkies, the opportunity to get off the beaten track and onto some white water is always met with enthusiasm.
+The runoff from the rainforest and mountain ranges surrounding Cairns provides several significant stretches of river to explore.
 The Tully River is known throughout Australia and New Zealand for its exceptional rafting and encompasses classes one through five.

-Cairns Rafting offer collection and return to your accommodation, a lunch time BBQ and five hour rafting experience for $195 AUD
+Cairns Rafting offer a collection and return to your accommodation, a lunchtime BBQ, and five hour rafting experience for AUD 195

 SAVVY TIP – Visit the numerous tour desks in the town and barter for the best rate you can.
 Booking direct with the company is not always the cheapest option.
-The tour desks receive commission and they often give extra discounts to secure a sale.
+The tour desks receive a commission, and they often give extra discounts to secure a sale.

 We recommend hiring a car which can be done for around $35/day.
-If you’re considering taking a taxi note there is intermittent mobile reception at the falls and you may find yourself unable to call for a ride home.
-Drive to the suburb of Redlynch, and simply follow the signs to Crystal Cascades.
-From the Red Beret Pub, the swimming hole is about 10 kilometres away.
+If you’re considering taking a taxi note, there is intermittent mobile reception at the falls, and you may find yourself unable to call for a ride home.
+Drive to the suburb of Redlynch and simply follow the signs to Crystal Cascades.
+From the Red Beret Pub, the swimming hole is about 10 kilometers away.

-SAVVY TIP – Chat to other travellers about visiting the falls, they may have their own transport and be interested in experiencing the beauty of the falls themselves.
-Leave a wanted advert on the noticeboards in hostels and caravan parks advertising for travel buddies to share the cost of car rental and fuel.
+SAVVY TIP – Chat to other travellers about visiting the falls.
+They may have their transport and be interested in experiencing the beauty of the falls themselves.
+Leave a wanted advert on the noticeboards in hostels and caravan parks advertising for travel buddies to share the cost of the car rental and fuel.

 Local Secret Adventure in Cairns

-If you’ve spent your day laid by the lagoon and are in need of something to get your blood pumping pop down to the esplanade for an evening exercise class.
-The best part about this programme is that all the classes are free.
-All you need to do is arrive at the esplanade in the centre of the city equipped with the motivation to burn some calories and away you go.
+Suppose you’ve spent your day laid by the lagoon and require something to get your blood pumping pop down to the esplanade for an evening exercise class.
+The best part about this program is that all the types are accessible.
+All you need to do is arrive at the esplanade in the city’s center equipped with the motivation to burn some calories, and away you go.

 Best time of the year to visit Cairns for adventure?

-Temperatures in northern Queensland can also reach 40°C during the summer months and the area can be hit with thunderstorms and cyclones December to March.
-If visiting during this time be vigilant about applying sunscreen, wearing a hat and always carry water.
+Temperatures in northern Queensland can also reach 40°C during the summer months, and the area can be hit with thunderstorms and cyclones from December to March.
+If visiting during this time, be vigilant about applying sunscreen, wearing a hat, and always carrying water.

-And once you’ve explored the natural beauty of the surrounding environment you can experience the cities thriving nightlife and relaxed beach vibe.
-Sometimes a cool beer and a sea view is just what you need after a day of adventure.
+And once you’ve explored the natural beauty of the surrounding environment, you can experience the cities thriving nightlife and relaxed beach vibe.
+Sometimes an excellent beer and a sea view are just what you need after a day of adventure.